mbekkomo/lpresence/README.md

 > [!WARNING]
 >
-> lpresence is only tested on Linux (EndavourOS), and I'm not sure if it's working properly on Windows.
+> lpresence is only tested on Linux (EndavourOS), and I'm not sure if it's working properly on Windows.<br>
 > If anyone wanted to volunteer on testing it, please refer to issue #1.
 >